study-ORCATech-cloud/docker-labs/Compose/LAB02-VolumesPersistence/README.md

 Create a development environment for a web application where code changes reflect immediately.

-1. Set up a web application with code mounted from the host
+1. Configure a web application with code mounted from the host
 2. Make changes to the code and observe them in real-time
 3. Configure proper development settings in Compose